sharma2k2/Blogify/README.md

 ▶️ Running the Application

 Start the app using nodemon:

-npx nodemon app.js
+- npx nodemon app.js

-Or run directly:
+- Or run directly:

-   node app.js
+ - node app.js
+#or
+- npm start

 **Now open your browser and go to:**